DOC-REF: FRC-2026-04-28Rev 04 / 2026

 2-4 months

 The accredited 3PAO conducts an independent assessment of your security controls.
-This includes documentation review, interviews, and technical testing.
-For Moderate, the 3PAO tests a representative sample of controls plus all high-priority controls.
+This includes documentation review, interviews, and technical testing including vulnerability scans and penetration testing.

 Kickoff with 3PAO and review assessment plan